forrestbradbury/MakerLab/README.md

 Also importantly, Gary Steele (TU Delft), Jan Koetsier (AUC), and David Fokkema (UvA) assisted with the Jupyter Notebook lecture notes.
 The four lecture note documents which introduce Python programming all include significant material, structure, and inspiration from documents in Gary's "Introduction to Python for Physicists" (https://gitlab.tudelft.nl/python-for-applied-physics/practicum-lecture-notes).
 Jan is largely to thank for the adaptation and extension of Gary's materials for Maker Lab students.
 David provided feedback and superior methods in the document on curve fitting.

-Saalih Allie, Andy Buffler, Dale Taylor, and Nuraan Majiet from the University of Cape Town all helped steer the Maker Lab course design through conversations and sharing best practices.
+Saalih Allie, Andy Buffler, Dale Taylor, and Nuraan Majiet from the University of Cape Town (UCT) all helped steer the Maker Lab course design through conversations and sharing best practices.
 Additionally, the document on uncertainty analysis draws inspiration and some nice figures from UCT's "Introduction to Measurement in the Physics Laboratory:  A probabilistic approach" by Buffler, Allie, Lubben, and Campbell.

 Finally, conversations with Jean J. Heremans and Thomas O’Donnell from Virginia Tech helped in better understanding how these course methods might be applied in dedicated advanced physics labs.